 The number of jobless workers in the 17 European nations that use the euro currency has fallen slightly for a second straight month, but the unemployment rate still is at 12.1 percent — a record high for the eurozone bloc.

-The European labor report Friday showed the number of unemployed dropped by 50,000 in June and again in July, but that leaves more than 19 million workers without jobs throughout the eurozone.
+The European labor report Friday showed the number of unemployed dropped by 50,000 during June and July, but that leaves more than 19 million workers without jobs throughout the eurozone.

 Economist Carsten Brzeski of ING bank said the question remains whether growth in Germany, Europe's biggest economy, is enough to help weaker European economies still mired in recession.